jackalope-code/stream-overlay/README.md

 - Redis for persistance?
 - Image uploading?
 More secure to manage from the app, but managing uploads and storage becomes a concern.
 - I think an image/resource approval interface would be cool
+- Bundle for faster deployment

+## Troubleshooting
+- If objects are not working or nothing is letting you drag it, make sure the server is running and connected properly.
+Server error statuses would be good to add in the future.

 ## Environment variables
 TODO